 Leaves curling up is mainly a sign of stress in your plant.
 It can be due to improper lighting, water, or temperature.
 Many times it happens due to the plant overheating.

-How to get bigger leaves?
+How do you get bigger leaves?

 If your basil is growing small leaves, then here are ways you can try to fix the inherent issues.

+a.
 Provide enough light

 Make sure your basil is situated near a good source of light, such as the windowsill.
 Basil needs 6 to 8 hours of sunlight every day to grow well.